EHfive/einat-ebpf/README.md

 Instead of relying on existing Netfilter conntrack system like these out-of-tree kernel modules did, we implement a fully functional Endpoint Independent NAT engine on eBPF TC hook from scratch thus avoiding hassles dealing with "Address and Port-Dependent" Netfilter conntrack system and being slim and efficient.

-And our application enjoys libbpf's CO-RE(Compile Once – Run Everywhere) capabilities that hugely simplifies distribution and deployment.
+And `einat` utilizes libbpf's CO-RE(Compile Once – Run Everywhere) capabilities that hugely simplifies distribution and deployment.

 ## Recommended Reading